Human Resource Specialist

 - Provide appropriate documentation for the Incident Management Team (IMT) as well as home and host units.

-- Anticipate demobilization, identify excess resources, coordinate with operations to prepare demobilization schedule, and communicate with supervisor.
+- Anticipate demobilization, identify excess resources, and coordinate with the Planning functional area to prepare a demobilization schedule.

-- Plan for demobilization.
-Brief assigned resources on demobilization procedures and responsibilities.
-Ensure incident and agency demobilization procedures are followed.
+- Ensure incident and agency demobilization procedures are followed.

-- Return equipment and supplies to appropriate unit.
+- Return equipment and supplies to the appropriate unit.

 - Complete demobilization checkout process before being released from the incident.